 When parents cannot agree about custody, state law guides judges in the placement of children in disputed custody cases.

-Custody laws are state specific.
+Custody and divorce laws are state specific.
 No lawyer can ever guarantee how a judge may apply custody law in any specific custody case.

 All jurisdictions have statutes establishing the standards by which judges award custody in disputed cases, and all these statutes turn on the phrase the best interest of the child.
 Judges have a great deal of latitude interpreting what this phrase means in a given case.
 These words set the gold standard of care taken by courts to protect children.
 The protection of children means a judge assumes the role of all-knowing parent.

 With this as a controlling assumption, state statutes provide for a number of considerations that are factors in custody law.
 While the wording of custody law statutes varies from jurisdiction to jurisdiction, these factors include, but are not limited to, the age of the children; the living situation of each parent; the willingness of each parent to support the other parent's relationship with the child; each parent's relationship with the child before the divorce; the continuity and stability of the child's living arrangements; sexual orientation of the custodial parent; evidence of abuse and neglect by a parent; and in some cases, the child's preference.

 Some jurisdictions permit the courts to consider the wishes of the child; others keep the child out of the process.

 When possible, many courts favor joint legal custody if the parents can cooperate with one another.
 Many divorcing parents work very hard towards achieving this goal.
 Joint custody is definitely not for everyone and can only come about as a result of rational decision-making by both former spouses.